Premier Padmini (film)

 Premier Padmini is a 2019 Indian Kannada-language comedy drama film directed and written by Ramesh Indira.
 The film marks the debut of television personality, Shruti Naidu as the producer under her home banner Shruti Naidu Chitra.
 The film features Jaggesh, Madhoo, Sudharani, Hitha Chandrashekar and Vivek Simha in the lead roles.
 The supporting cast includes H. G. Dattatreya, Bhargavi Narayan and Pramod.

 The technical crew members for the film include Arjun Janya as the music composer, Advaita Gurumurthy as the cinematographer, Rajendra Urs as the editor.
+The title refers to the popular automobile, the Premier Padmini.

 The film launched in early March 2018 and released across theaters in Karnataka on 26 April 2019.
 The film was premiered on 29 September 2019 in Zee Kannada.